Analida's Ethnic Spoon

 Arroz con pollo variations

-Every country in Latin America has its own special way of preparing arroz con pollo.
-This little fact I have learned from talking to various Spanish speaking friends.
-For example in Colombia, red and green pepper is used as well as diced green beans.
-Hondurans like to add celery to their arroz con pollo; and in Mexico they like to use corn.
-And then there is the Cuban way, the Puerto Rican way.
+Across Latin America, arroz con pollo changes slightly from kitchen to kitchen.
+This little fact I have learned from talking to various Spanish-speaking friends.
+For example, in Colombia, red and green pepper is used as well as diced green beans.
+Hondurans like to add celery to their arroz con pollo; and in Mexico, they like to use corn.
+Puerto Ricans use sofrito and annatto; Cubans add white wine; Dominicans lighten it with herbs.
+But at its heart, it's a dish of family and flavor - the kind that makes a weeknight feel like a celebration.
 You are getting the picture, right?
 Furthermore, it seems that every house has its own personal arroz con pollo recipe.
 That's right!!

-I am sharing the recipe for arroz con pollo I grew up with plus a couple of personalized twists.
+I am sharing the recipe for arroz con pollo I grew up with, plus a couple of personalized twists.
 For starters, I use my homemade recaito (1 cube per cup of rice.
-Remember I freeze the recaito into ice cubes).
-I also use less peas than the version I grew up with, namely because I am not a great fan of peas.
+Remember, I freeze the recaito into ice cubes.)
+I also use fewer peas than the version I grew up with, namely because I am not a great fan of peas.
 I use just enough to give my arroz con pollo a punch of green.
-So, when friends have asked "What is the traditional way to make arroz con pollo in Panama (where I grew up)"?
+So, when friends have asked, "What is the traditional way to make arroz con pollo in Panama (where I grew up)"?
 I always start with "Well, you see... it varies."

 a closeup bowl of rice, chicken, peas, and carrots on a wooden table with a spoon